aldopando/BellabeatCaseStudy/README.md

 - *Only one person which represent the 5% of the sample got resteless sleep.
 Although this person was sleeping more than 7 hours per day, this person might have been suffering insomnia, which can lead to sleep deprivation.
 These effects are really detrimental to the overall health and performance of this person*.

 **Bellabeat should promote a plan that provides information about user's sleep performance by comparing sleep efficiency and sleep time.
-This plan can also offers customized insisghts and tips about how users can improve their sleep quality**
+This plan can also offers customized insisghts and tips about how users can improve their sleep quality**.

-**Based on sleep quality and duration of previous night, Bellabeat should send notifications to users about if it is necessary they need take a nap to offset the consequences of getting poor sleep.
+**Based on sleep quality and sleep duration of previous night, Bellabeat should send notifications to users about if it is necessary they need take a nap to offset the consequences of getting poor sleep.
 The company can promote how and when taking a nap based on sleep patterns**.

 **Bellabeat should focus on users who are getting poor sleep to help them improve their sleep efficiency and sleep time, providing them a customized plan about how they can imporve their sleep environment, also suggesting meditation practices to manage stress and promoting naps to restore mental and physical vigor during the day**.